doctrine/orm/docs/en/tutorials/getting-started.rst

 into a PHP DateTime instance and back.

 After the field definitions, the two qualified references to the user entity are defined.
-They are created by the ``many-to-one`` tag.
-The class name of the related entity has to be specified with the ``target-entity`` attribute, which is enough information for the database mapper to access the foreign-table.
-Since ``reporter`` and ``engineer`` are on the owning side of a bi-directional relation, we also have to specify the ``inversed-by`` attribute.
+They are created by the ``ManyToOne`` attribute.
+The class name of the related entity has to be specified with the ``targetEntity`` parameter, which is enough information for the database mapper to access the foreign table.
+Since ``reporter`` and ``engineer`` are on the owning side of a bi-directional relation, we also have to specify the ``inversedBy`` parameter.
 They have to point to the field names on the inverse side of the relationship.
-We will see in the next example that the ``inversed-by`` attribute has a counterpart ``mapped-by`` which makes that the inverse side.
+We will see in the next example that the ``inversedBy`` parameter has a counterpart ``mappedBy`` which makes that the inverse side.

 The last definition is for the ``Bug#products`` collection.
 It holds all products where the specific bug occurs.
-Again you have to define the ``target-entity`` and ``field`` attributes on the ``many-to-many`` tag.
+Again you have to define the ``targetEntity`` and ``field`` parameters on the ``ManyToMany`` attribute.

 Finally, we'll add metadata mappings for the ``User`` entity.